 With such a huge mix of brand new and second hand discs available for purchase, it’s important to know what to look out for when you’re buying records both in store and over the Internet.
 The condition of a record plays a huge aspect towards how it sounds when you’re playing it, as well as its longevity and possible resale value.
-Most stores will have some form of grading system to judge the condition of a record, based on cosmetic wear and tear, age, physical issues and financial value – for example, you could spend anywhere between $10 and $10,000 for a copy of The Beatles ‘Sgt.
+Most stores will have some form of grading system to judge the condition of a record, based on cosmetic wear and tear, age, physical issues and financial value.
+The reliability of these grading systems may help you decide where to buy vinyl records in the future.
+For example, you could spend anywhere between $10 and $10,000 for a copy of The Beatles ‘Sgt.
 Peppers Lonely Hearts Club Band.’
 It’s definitely worthwhile considering the condition of a record before you buy it, as well as reading the fine print to make sure it’s exactly what you’re after.

 While it’s super important to support local and independent record stores, sometimes, the internet can be one of the best platforms for buying vinyl records in Australia.
 It can be especially good for snagging your second hand records.
+So wondering where to buy vinyl records online?
 Websites like Discogs are the perfect place for any vinyl enthusiast to catalogue, sell, and research records, and Gumtree and Facebook can be a good place to find bulk lots of LPs or highly prized limited pressings for sale in your area.
 However, if you’re chasing new records, you’ll want to buy them from a dedicated online record store – here’s a couple we’d recommend to get you started.